 The support for third-party streaming apps is still limited, even though you can now watch Netflix on the smart display.
 It’s also the most expensive smart display on the market, but if you're keen on watching cooking tutorials or making video calls to other Amazon smart displays, it deserves a spot in your home.

-Read more: Amazon Echo Show review
+Read our full review: Amazon Echo Show 10 review

 The Lenovo Smart Clock is a great addition to the bedroom, as a bedside smart display that aims for small and effective functionality over the larger screens of the Echo Show (2nd Gen) or Google Nest Hub Max.